 This is the most important step of all.
 Choosing an adoptive family for your newborn is a big decision.
 It is, ultimately and completely your choice.
 Don’t rush the decision, and don’t allow others to rush you.

 Take your top families that you contacted and felt comfortable with.
 Consider their family structure, their location, their interests/hobbies, and their lifestyle.
 Which fits the dream you see for your baby?
-If you’re not sure of any of them, go back and talk with your dedicated FIA adoption team.
+If you’re not sure of any of them, go back and talk with your dedicated Friends in Adoption team.
 They might have other family options or further information about the families for you.

 Again- don’t rush this decision.
 Whatever decision you make will be the right decision for your baby.
 You are giving them the love and support you dream of for them.
 Trust your head and your heart.
 If a family is the right fit, the two will align.
 Friends in Adoption is more than happy to help with this decision, discussing the different options or exploring other families (if need be).